MetaMask/faq/README.md

 see [ethereum wiki on "using callbacks"](https://github.com/ethereum/wiki/wiki/JavaScript-API#using-callbacks)

+### Network check

+When a user is interacting with a dapp via MetaMask, they may be on the mainnet or testnet.
+As a best practice, your dapp should inspect the current network via the `net_version` json rpc call.
+Then the dapp can use the correct deployed contract addresses for the network, or show an error message.

 ### Account management and transaction signing is managed externally to the dapp

 Many Dapps have a built-in identity management solution as a fallback.